ecupaio/personal-site/_posts/2023-01-30-google-tag-manager-event-tags-for-google-analytics-4.md

   text: ''
 published: true
 ---
 Google is sunsetting Universal Analytics on July 1, 2023 so it's time to hop on the Google Analytics 4 train if you haven't already.
 The one key difference outside of the new UI that's somehow even more opaque,&nbsp; are how events are tracked.
 Previously you would add an event action, category, and label to track an event.
-Now you just add an event name and you're good to go.
+Now you just add an event name and you're good to go unless you want to add custom and/or required parameters.

 ## Recommended Events and Custom Definitions